History of the Lord Mayor’s Show

 There was a condition: every year the newly elected Mayor must leave the safety of the City, travel upriver to Westminster and swear loyalty to the King.

 London in around 1300: a walled town separated by open country from the King's base in distant Westminster.
-Lambeth is still a marsh at this point.
+South of the river is sparsely populated and Lambeth is still a marsh.

 In fact the loyalty of 13th century London was quite flexible and the city soon became a base for the rebellious barons.
 When they tried to get out of trouble later that year by offering the English crown to Prince Louis of France, Londoners are said to have lined the streets to welcome the invading French army.*

-Later that year the King was brought to heel and the Magna Carta was signed.
-It was never meant to be a constitutional milestone, but just another attempt to make peace.
-John never put his name to it, since he could not read or write, but among its 25 signatories we can see the second elected Mayor of London, William Hardel.
+John never actually put his name to to the Magna Carta, since he could not read or write, but among its 25 signatories we can see the second elected Mayor of London, William Hardel.
 He probably gave us this part:

 13: The city of London shall enjoy all its ancient liberties and free customs, both by land and by water.
 We also will and grant that all other cities, boroughs, towns, and ports shall enjoy all their liberties and free customs.